Example of good pond design watershed

 Pond Fencing:

 Fence in the pond and dam to keep livestock out.
 Built the fence at least 60-100 feet from the pond edge.
 Livestock that have unlimited access to the pond can ruin the pond’s bank slopes and sod, weakening the dam and spillway.
 Livestock wading into the water will destroy fish spawning nests and create muddy water.
-A grass buffer strip inside the fence can reduce soil erosion and chemical runoff going in the pond.
+A grass buffer strip inside the fence can reduce soil erosion and chemical runoff going into the pond.

 Wildlife Benefits: